rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 # Adding Interactivity

 Up to now, our applications have only allowed one kind of input&mdash;closing the window.
-If we allow for keyboard inputs, it will greatly expand the varieties of applications we can create.
+If our framework also allows for keyboard inputs, we will be able to create apps with much greater interactivity.

 ## Keyboard Input with Pygame

-With our current framework design, we handle input events in the `update` method of the `Input` class.
-We use Pygame to detect input events and handle quit type events.
-This section will add keyboard events to be handled by our `Input` class.
+In our current framework design, we handle input events with the `update` method of the `Input` class.
+We use Pygame to detect input events and process quit type events.
+Now let's add the ability to handle keyboard events in the `Input` class.
 There are two types of keyboard events that Pygame recognizes:

 - **Keydown events** happen when a key is first pressed down.
 - **Keyup events** happen when a pressed key is released.

-These Pygame events are *discrete*, which means they happen once in an instant of time.
+These Pygame events are *discrete*, which means they happen only in a single moment.
 However, some user actions are *continuous* which means they happen over a period of time (such as holding down an arrow key or doing click-and-drag actions).
-In order to handle *continuous* keyboard inputs in addition to *discrete* ones, we will use lists to keep track of a key's state.
+In order to handle *continuous* keyboard inputs in addition to *discrete* ones, we will use sets to keep track of each key's state.
+Sets are useful here because we know each key is unique and the order we store them does not matter.

-Each time we check for events in the `update` method, we will check the keyboard event type and then record the name of the key in lists that represent their state:
+When we check for events in the `update` method, we will look at the keyboard event type and then record the name of the key in sets that represent their state:

-- The `key_down_list` will hold names of keys that have just been pressed with a **keydown** event in the current update cycle.
+- The `down_keys` set will hold names of keys that have just been pressed with a **keydown** event in the current update cycle.
-- The `key_pressed_list` will hold names of keys that have been pressed but are not released yet.
+- The `pressed_keys` set will hold names of keys that have been pressed but are not released yet.
-- The `key_up_list` will hold names of keys that have just been released with a **keyup** event in the current update cycle.
+- The `up_keys` set will hold names of keys that have just been released with a **keyup** event in the current update cycle.

-The **keydown** and **keyup** events represent *discrete* states, so we will empty their lists at the start of each update cycle.
-The `key_pressed_list` holds keys in a *continuous* state, so their names will remain in the list until their **keyup** event is received.
+The **keydown** and **keyup** events represent *discrete* states, so we will clear their sets at the start of each update cycle.
+The `pressed_keys` set holds keys in a *continuous* state, so their names will remain in the set until their **keyup** event is received.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your `core` folder, open the file called `app.py`.